samurailobster/fibonacci/README.md

-#Learning to program Rust
+#Learning to program Rust#
-Program will requested Fibonacci numbers
+Program will print the requested amount of Fibonacci numbers